Misplaced modifiers in English

 Correction: The kids were playing under the table with the keys.

-- I had to eat the cold plate of Mac and Cheese.
+• I had to eat a cold plate of Mac and Cheese.

-Correction: I had to eat the plate of cold Mac and Cheese.
+Correction: I had to eat a plate of cold Mac and Cheese.

 Correction: We ran to Jon’s house and slowly ate the meal he had prepared.